Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 If you prefer a guided visit to Monaco, then an excursion is the way to go.
 You’ll be driving to and from Monaco in a minivan accompanied by a tour guide and other travelers.
 A tour costs around €100 per person.

-Pros are the hotel pick-up, the flexible cancelation conditions, the small group, and the proximity of a guide.
+Pros are the hotel pick-up, the flexible cancellation conditions, the small group, and the proximity of a guide.
 Cons are the tight schedule and the cost.

 You can check for availability here: